-A significant portion of the Company's operational transactions are originally or effectively denominated in US dollars.
-As well, because the Company's primary operations are in Mexico, some costs are denominated in Mexican pesos.
+A portion of the Company's operational transactions are originally or effectively denominated in US dollars.
+As well, because the Company's operations are in Mexico and Sweden, some costs are denominated in Mexican pesos and Swedish Kronor.
 Accordingly, the results of the Company's operations and comprehensive loss as stated in Canadian dollars will be impacted by exchange rate fluctuations.
 The Company does not hedge its exposures to movements in the exchange rates at this time.

 The Company's exposure to foreign currency risk is on its cash, receivables and accounts payable and accrued liabilities.
-At January 31, 2011, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a \$3,000 effect on loss and comprehensive loss while a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a \$10,000 effect.
+At April 30, 2011, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a \$5,000 effect on loss and comprehensive loss and a \$520,000 effect on liabilities for deferred consideration; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a \$7,000 effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Swedish Krona would have a \$13,000 effect.